-I know web designers will hate me for this one, and maybe the title is really just veritable click-bait.
+I know web designers will hate me for this one, and maybe the title is just veritable click-bait.
 Essentially what I'm saying here is that your web designer should understand what's under the hood of everything they use when building your website, and should have a grasp of all aspects of what is required to accomplish your project.
 The most efficient web designer is one who has a wide breadth of knowledge in marketing, graphic design, and programming.
 They shouldn't be waiting for an email from a graphic designer for a component of your website.
 They shouldn't be outsourcing some of the coding of your project to another designer.

 5. Gauge your web designer's motivation level

 In the end, there is always a give and take.
 Don't let there be too much take and not enough give!
 If your web designer is requesting a deposit (anything up to and including 50% is commonplace and is to be expected), they should already be armed with a plan.
-Don't simply give your money to someone who says they will design a website for you without explaining to you what their plans and/or vision is for your website!
-If your web designer is keen on the sale, they will have done some research about your business, and should have a rough idea of the first 3 to 4 things they are going to accomplish right out of the gate with your funds.
-The most motivated web designers will already have a timeline in their head for when they will deliver the project to you completed, and will communicate that to you.
+Don't simply give your money to someone who says they will design a website for you without explaining to you what their plans and/or vision are for your website!
+If your web designer is keen on the sale, they will have done some research about your business and should have a rough idea of the first 3 to 4 things they are going to accomplish right out of the gate with your funds.
+The most motivated web designers will already have a timeline in their head for when they will deliver the project to you completed and will communicate that to you.

 6. You have homework too...

 Don't by any means that this list as the only resource when considering your web designer.
-Do your own research!
+Do your research!
 Find out more about the web designer, including past projects they have worked on (and get references), and how much of their time they spend working on web design.
 If it is just a hobby, they are only going to live your brand part-time.
 If they dedicate 40 or more hours a week to web design, they are in demand by other clients, and they are committed to making web design a part of their reputation.
-All too often, we let sales types control the narrative and we answer mostly all of the questions they ask of us.
+All too often, we let sales types control the narrative and we answer almost all of the questions they ask of us.
 Make sure you're asking the right questions too!